guillermooo/sublime-undocs/source/reference/commands.rst

 	Runs the macro stored in the macro buffer.

 **save_macro**
-	Prompts for a fiel path to save the macro in the macro buffer to.
+	Prompts for a file path to save the macro in the macro buffer to.

 **show_overlay**
 	Shows the requested overlay.
 Use the **hide_overlay** command to hide it.